 At Scheig, we don’t think that personality is the determinant factor in job success.
-Our unique approach to selection and development is not psychological in nature.
-Instead of testing for personality types or psychological traits, our methodology gives us the ability to accurately identify the job behaviors of high performing talent, and is delivered using innovative SaaS technologies.
+Our unique approach to talent selection and development is not psychological in nature.
+Instead of testing for personality types or psychological traits, our job-specific, pre-employment assessments enable clients to accurately identify applicants with the same high-performance job behaviors as known superior performers.

 Focusing on candidate behavioral job-fit, our assessment- based solutions help our clients identify, select, and develop the right talent, resulting in improved business outcomes.
 It’s never been easier to experience greater control over your applicant selection and hiring process, and gain substantial increases in overall workforce performance and productivity.